 A little known treasure.
 Stunning gentian-blue flowers are produced on short stems, daily from midsummer onwards.
 The dazzling flowers fade by late afternoon but are replaced by fresh ones each morning.

-Works well in the border, on-masse as ground cover, or planted within a wildflower meadow scheme.
+Works well in the border dotted among other low plants, on-masse as ground cover, or planted within a wildflower meadow scheme.
 Also looks wonderful in a pot or container.

 Native to Arizona, Colorado, New Mexico, Texas, and northern Mexico.
 We have found it quite hardy (it came through the 'Beast from the East' in 2017/2018 here) once established.
 Can self-seed, making stunning drifts with time.